 The areas of study you learn about will be invaluable on a personal level and will help you to be an improved sportsman/woman no matter what your standard.

-This A Level also opens up a whole number of career opportunities such as: sports science, physiotherapy or working for a national governing body, to name but a few.
+This 'A' level also opens up a whole number of career opportunities such as: sports science, physiotherapy, teaching or working for a national governing body to name but a few.

-Is PE A Level a suitable subject for me?
+Is PE 'A' Level a suitable subject for me?

 Are you passionate about sport?
 Do you take part in sport regularly for your school/club?
 Would you enjoy learning about the Physiological/Psychological and Socio-cultural aspects of sport?
-Then PE A Level could be a good option for you!
-Speak to your PE teacher for further information on this subject.
+Then PE 'A' level could be a good option for you!

 Please note that this subject is not suitable for those intending only to study for an AS Level.
-You should be committed to the full 2-year course.
+You should be committed to the full 2-year A Level course.

-Physics

-Head of Department: Dr S Ketchion
+Physics Head of Department: Dr S Ketchion

 Why study Physics?
 Physics is for all those who are interested in understanding how things work from the smallest sub-atomic particle to the largest conceivable distances in the universe.
-Physics is the basis for much of our present and future technology and hence qualifications in this subject are well sought after in the world of work.
+Physics is the basis for much of the present and future technology and hence qualifications in this subject are well sought after in the world of work.
 Physics has the reputation of not being an easy subject to study but you will develop valuable skills in thinking logically, solving problems, handling very large and very small numbers and finding things out during experimental work.
+Due to the broad range of topics we study at A Level, our students have gone on to a wide range of careers.